 Not only that, but the hilly and rocky landscape make cultivating using machines almost impossible.
-Therefore, all of the planting, cultivating and harvesting is carried out by hand making Kona cultivation among some of the most labor-intensive coffee industry.
+Therefore, all of the planting, cultivating, and harvesting is carried out by hand making Kona cultivation among some of the most labor-intensive in the coffee industry.

 Why Does Kona Cost More Than Regular Coffee?

 I’m sure you’ve already come to the conclusion as to why Kona coffee demands a premium price.
-Apart from the unique volcanic growing location, the labor-intensive production expenses high-demand and the limited supply also drive up the price.
+Apart from the unique volcanic growing location, the labor-heavy production, combined with the expenses, high demand, and the limited supply also drives up the price of Kona.

 That why many retailers are sourcing Kona bends which they can sell at a lower cost – but, not all is what it seems, let’s take a closer look.